Emma Hogan is a writer and editor.

 Since late 2012 she has been a staff correspondent at The Economist.
 During that time she has written about South-East Asia, Europe and Britain.
 At present, she is Deputy Briefings Editor, editing long articles across the paper.

-Between 2015-17 she was Europe correspondent and Deputy Europe Editor, with a particular focus on the Syrian refugee crisis.
-During that time she spent time in camps in Greece, Croatia and Germany; talked to people-smugglers in Turkey; and spent five days on a migrant rescue boat off the coast of Libya, which along with an article in print was documented in an online diary and three short videos which she filmed using a portable camera onboard (watch them on YouTube here: 123).
+Between 2015-17 she was Europe correspondent and Deputy Europe Editor, with a particular focus on the refugee crisis.
+During that time she spent time in camps in Greece, Croatia and Germany; met with people-smugglers in Turkey; and spent five days on a migrant rescue boat off the coast of Libya, which along with an article in print was documented in an online diary and three videos (watch them on YouTube here: 1, 2, 3).

 She graduated from Cambridge University in 2010 with a double first in English Literature and completed an MPhil the following year.